RareSkills/blog/foundry-forge-coverage/foundry-forge-coverage.md

 brew install genhtml
 ```

-### 2. Create a coverage directory in your foundry project
+### 2. Create a coverage directory in your Foundry project

 ```shell
 mkdir coverage